symfony/symfony-docs/reference/configuration/framework.rst

 The FrameworkBundle contains most of the "base" framework functionality and can be configured under the ``framework`` key in your application configuration.
-When using XML, you can use the ``http://symfony.com/schema/dic/symfony`` namespace.
+When using XML, you must use the ``http://symfony.com/schema/dic/symfony`` namespace.

 This includes settings related to sessions, translation, forms, validation,